ploegert/tf-az-appinsights/readme.md

-# terraform-azure-functions
+# tf-az-appinsights
-The purpose of this repo is to provide a base terraform modules for deploying azure resource group.
+The purpose of this repo is to provide a base terraform modules for deploying azure app insights.

 ## Example Invocation:
 Calling function: